sl980013/sl980013/README.md

 - 👋 Hi, I’m Seoeun Lee.
-I was born in South Korea but grew up in Russia, and now I'm in the UK!
+I was born in South Korea, grew up in Russia, and now I'm in the UK!
 - 👀 I’m interested in AI and Software Engineering
 - 📫 How to reach me :
    Email: anytimelse98@gmail.com